robak86/hardwired/README.md

   const _db = use(db);
   const _logger = use(logger);

+  _logger.log('Hello World');
-  _logger.log('Hello World'); // this will print message having unique requestId for every request });
+  // This will print a message having unique requestId for every request [requestId:unique-id-for-the-request] Hello World
+  // The command doesn't need to know anything about the details of how it's done nor pass manually the id to the logger });

 const handler1 = fn.transient(async (use, req:Request) => {
    const _command = use(command);

-  return new Response('handler1 response')
+  _logger.log('Hello World'); // the same id will be printed as was printed in from the command return new Response('handler1 response')
 })